koel/docs/troubleshooting.md

 Solution: Set your database and table collation to `utf8_unicode_ci`.

+#### You receive a `Syntax error or access violation: 1071 Specified key was too long; max key length is 767 bytes` error when trying install or upgrade Koel

+Solution: This issue has been fixed in v3.6.2.
+Make sure your Koel version is v3.6.2 or newer.

 #### You receive an &lt;input random strings here&gt; error when running `yarn`

 Solution: 99% of the time this has little to do with Koel, but with your node/npm/yarn installation.
 Deleting `node_modules` and rerunning the command sometimes help.
 Otherwise, Google is your friend.